In the name of the Father and of the Son and of the Holy Spirit.

 the so-called “rise of anathemas” between Orthodox and Roman Catholics, as well as those on the Monophysites, Monothelites and Monoenergists, anathemas given at the Ecumenical Synods.
 According to the Orthodox teaching, a dogmatic anathema cannot be magically raised without the reasons for anathematization being removed.

-the heresy according to which there would be saving grace outside the One Holy, Catholic and Apostolic Church and that there would be valid baptism and working grace of the priesthood outside the Holy Church (the mere historical presence of a succession of the Apostles and the mere utterance of the formula of the Holy Trinity do not validate the “sacraments” of heretics).
+the heresy according to which there would be saving grace outside the One, Holy, Catholic and Apostolic Church and that there would be valid baptism and working grace of the priesthood outside the Holy Church (the mere historical presence of a succession from the Apostles and the mere recital of the formula of the Holy Trinity, do not validate the “sacraments” of heretics).

 the heresy according to which the Holy Fathers can no longer be taken into consideration today, a heresy that denies the presence of the Holy Spirit in the Holy Fathers at the Ecumenical Synods, and therefore the very continuity of the existence of the Church as a divine-human institution.

-the heresy which states that we cannot know which are the boundaries of the Church, and that the entire mankind would be incorporated in an “unseen Church”.
-According to the Orthodox teaching, the Church is Historical, visible, with Apostolic succession which kept the Right Faith (the dogmas formulated at the Ecumenical Synods and the anathemas that delimit the Dogmatic Truth from the heretical lie).
-The Right Faith is carried on to the end of the ages only in the One Holy, Catholic and Apostolic Church.
+the heresy which states that we cannot know where the boundaries of the Church are, and that the entire mankind would be incorporated in an “unseen Church”.
+According to the Orthodox teaching, the Church is historical, visible, with Apostolic succession which kept the Right Faith (the dogmas formulated at the Ecumenical Synods and the anathemas that delimit the Dogmatic Truth from the heretical lie).
+The Right Faith is carried on to the end of the ages only in the One, Holy, Catholic and Apostolic Church.

-- the heresy according to which heretics would be incorporated into a certain kind of Church.
+- the heresy according to which heretics would be incorporated in a certain way into the Church.

-the transformation of descent (economy) into dogma or rule.
-According to the Orthodox teaching, the descent is a derogation from the acrimony, from the rule of faith, for human impotence, in exceptional circumstances.
-When, however, in the absence of exceptional circumstances the continued application of the economy disturbs and circumvents the canonical order, then the adaptation is not a wise measure, but defiance of the holy establishments, leading to the disregard of Orthodoxy.
+the transformation of economy (oikonomia) into dogma or rule; according to the Orthodox teaching, economy is a temporary deviation from exactitude (akriveia), from the rule of faith, due to human weakness, in exceptional circumstances, where its purpose is to bring people to Orthodoxy, despite any obstacles.
+Economy is applied only in cases of force majeure, for a good purpose in unfavourable circumstances.
+However, when in the absence of exceptional circumstances, the application of economy continues, it disturbs and circumvents the canonical order; then this adaptation is not a wise measure, but in defiance of the Holy Tradition, which leads to the disregard of Orthodoxy.

 the so-called “mixt marriages” between Orthodox and unorthodox, because one cannot unite something which cannot be united, the condition of the Sacrament of Marriage being that the two spouses be baptized and practicing Orthodoxy.
 The Sacrament of Marriage is the Sacrament of Love and union in the Right Faith.
 This Sacrament cannot be granted to only one member, that is, to the Orthodox.
 Therefore, a “mixt marriage” is struck by nullity, being at the same time a common prayer with the heterodox.